kamcio96/SpongeDocs/source/plugin/wgen/customwgen.rst

 .. code-block:: java

+    import org.spongepowered.api.data.DataContainer;
+    import org.spongepowered.api.world.WorldCreationSettings;
+    import org.spongepowered.api.world.gen.WorldGenerator;
+    import org.spongepowered.api.world.gen.WorldGeneratorModifier;

     public class MyModifier implements WorldGeneratorModifier {

         @Override
         public String getId() {
-			return "myplugin:mymodifier"
+            return "myplugin:mymodifier";
         }

         @Override
+        public String getName() {
+            return "MyAwesomeModifier";
+        }

+        @Override
         public void modifyWorldGenerator(WorldCreationSettings world, DataContainer settings, WorldGenerator worldGenerator) {
             //Make changes here
         }
     }

-As you can see, ``WorldGeneratorModifier`` has two methods which we override.
+As you can see, ``WorldGeneratorModifier`` has three methods which we override.
 The first method is ``getId()``, which must be overridden to return a constant and unique identifier for your ``WorldGeneratorModifier``.
 This value will be used to refer to your ``WorldGeneratorModifier`` from the world configuration.

+The second one returns a name, which is a more human-readable form of identification.
+It does not need to be unique but nonetheless should be descriptive.

-The second overridden method is where you make your changes to the world generator.
+The third overridden method is where you make your changes to the world generator.
 This method is called by the implementation when it is creating the world generator for a world which has specified that your ``WorldGeneratorModifier`` should be applied.